ethpandaops/xatu-data/README.hugo.md

 ## Working with the data

 Data is stored in the [Apache Parquet](https://parquet.apache.org) format and can be consumed using a variety of tools.
-Here's some examples of how to query the data using [clickhouse client](https://clickhouse.com/docs/en/install);
+Here's some examples of how to query the data using [ClickHouse client](https://clickhouse.com/docs/en/install);

 ```bash
 # Query the first 10 rows of the beacon_api_eth_v1_events_block table for 2024-03-20